opentok/learning-opentok-ios/README.md

         [_subscriberAudioBtn setImage:buttonImage forState:UIControlStateNormal];
     }

-### Changing the camera used by the publisher

-When the user clicks the toggle camera button, the `[self swapCamra]` method is called:
+When the user clicks the toggle camera button, the `[self swapCamera]` method is called:

     -(void)swapCamera
     {